MeeperMogle/HTTPi/README.md

 - Logging of access, to stdout and access.log
 - HTML-pages for easy control via browser

+**This software is a hobby project and in a development stage.
+It comes with no warranties.**

 ## Standard plugins

 ### VLC